 Symptoms unique to #6

 Prostate atrophy-WS, hyperplasia-WS, and cancer-WS

 An interesting coincidence is that from this table we see there appears to be 4 unique development/aging programs for 4 different groups of tissue types.
 Does this somehow relate to the fact that there are 4 Yamanaka factors that can reverse aging?
 I will be looking into this.

 So that’s it for update #9!

 One thing I am wondering about…

-The discovery of Yamanaka factors that can age somatic cells in reverse should not have come as much of a suprise.
+The discovery of Yamanaka factors that can age somatic cells in reverse should not have come as much of a surprise.
 Why?
 They should have been predicted the day it was announced that Dolly the sheep was cloned.
-In her case an adult somatic nucleus was inserted into an ovum, zapped with a little electricty and the nucleus reprogramed itself all the way back to a single cell undifferntiated embryo.
-What is being done with Yamanka factors is the same thing that has been going on inside cloned embryos sinvce the 1990’s.
+In her case an adult somatic nucleus was inserted into an ovum, zapped with a little electricity and the nucleus reprogramed itself all the way back to a single cell undifferentiated embryo.
+What is being done with Yamanka factors is the same thing that has been going on inside cloned embryos since the 1990’s.
 The real question here is what took so long to discover the Yamanaka factors?

 J Gerontol A Biol Sci Med Sci